silverbulletmd/silverbullet/docs/Install/Configuration.md

 # Security
 > **note** Note
 > These variables configure authentication for a **single-space** server.
-In [[Space Manager|multi-space]] mode, these options are enabled at a per-space level from the UI
+In [[Dashboard|multi-space]] mode, these options are enabled at a per-space level from the UI

 See [[Security]] for the trust model behind these settings, and [[Security Profiles]] for which combination fits your deployment.

 * `SB_SHELL_BACKEND`: Enable/disable running of shell commands from plugs, defaults to `local` (enabled), set to `off` to disable.
 It is only enabled when using a local folder for [[#Storage]].
-Unlike the other variables in this section, this one still applies in [[Space Manager|multi-space]] mode, where it acts as a server-wide kill switch: setting it to `off` disables shell commands for **every** space regardless of that space's own setting.
+Unlike the other variables in this section, this one still applies in [[Dashboard|multi-space]] mode, where it acts as a server-wide kill switch: setting it to `off` disables shell commands for **every** space regardless of that space's own setting.
 It can only ever disable — it will not enable the shell for a space that has it turned off.
 * `SB_SHELL_WHITELIST`: Allow only a specific list of shell commands (just the first command name, not arguments).
 When not set, allows all shell commands.
 Example: `SB_SHELL_WHITELIST="git pandoc"`

 # Docker